opener-project/KafNafParserPy/README.md

 License
 ------

-Sofware distributed under GPL.v3, see LICENSE file for details.
+The source code of this repository is licensed under the Apache 2.0 license unless stated otherwise.
+See the file LICENSE.txt for more information.